ish-xyz/bastion-host-bootstrap/README.md

 The script will perform the following actions:

-* Install tripwire as IDS (Intrusion Detection System).
+* Install and configure the Intrusion Detection System (TripWire)
+* Remove useless packages
+* Enable (if not already) the rp_filter to prevent IP spoofing
 *